 Privacy Badger prevents advertisers and other third-party trackers from discreetly tracking users’ online actions, presence and page content.
 If an advertisement appears to be monitoring users across several websites without consent, Privacy Badger prevents the advertiser from loading any additional content in the user’s browser.

-On Firefox’s add-on store, Privacy Badger has close to 1 million users and over 2,000 reviews, averaging 4.8/5 stars as of May 2022.
+On Firefox’s add-on store, Privacy Badger has close to 1 million users and over 2,000 reviews, averaging 4.8/5 stars at the time of writing.
 There is little to no criticism of Privacy Badger.
 The add-on is identified to block ads by default, which aids the software’s efficiency to users.

 Users with the Privacy Badger add-on installed can usually browse the web without any issues.
 The browsing experience will be slightly faster, but only marginally.
 Individuals’ surfing patterns will be more private: Firms can still follow users on one or two websites, but they will not be able to establish a true overview of users’ browsing habits.
 Privacy Badger is a useful application for protecting users’ privacy, speeding up browsing and automatically removing advertisements.